bfrizzell01/phys411-project/README.md

 # phys411-project
 A time series analysis project I worked on for PHYS 411 at UVIC.
-I analyzed temperature and pressure weather data across Vancouver Island and produced various plots, including empirical distributions, spectrograms, etc.
+Temperature and pressure weather data across Vancouver Island were analyzed and various plots of empirical distributions, spectrograms, etc. were produced